skalyanb/TETRIS-code/README.md

 # SubgraphCount
-To build the project run in the same directory $cmake CMakeLists.txt Then run from the same directory $make
+To build the project run in the same directory
+$cmake
+$make

 It will create the executable SubgraphCount.

 Input file format: